 Yes absolutely, this dish freezes beautifully.
 We are only 2 people at home and I always make a full batch (this recipe serves 4) and freeze half for another meal.
 It's a great standby to keep in the freezer.

-Just allow it to cool and then ladle into a large plastic container.
+Just allow it to cool and then ladle it into a large plastic container.
 It can be kept in the freezer for up to 4 months.

 Transfer to a saucepan and heat until piping hot.
 Serve immediately with rice or noodles.
 Do not refreeze.